deanxcL/WiNDOWS-WEB/README.md

 # WiNDOWS-WEB
-A replica of the Windows 11 operating system with a touch of glassmorphism.
+A replica of the Windows 11 operating system with a touch of atlasOS.